renatorib/react-powerplug/docs/components/Compose.md

 The Compose component is a special component to you 'merge' two or more components functionalities.
 You can, for example, combine Toggle and Counter in a single component and use both power together.

+The components to compose do not necessarily have to be provided by this library, as long as they are render-props components, it works.

 ```js
 import { Compose, Toggle, Counter } from 'react-powerplug'
 ```